 MUSC124, 224Orchestra I, II2(11/22)A community and college orchestra that plays for community musicals and graduation as well as other functions throughout the year.
 May be repeated for credit.

-Prerequisite: Performance ability on an orchestral instrument124, 224Orchestra I, II2(11/22)
+Prerequisite: Performance ability on an orchestral instrument HP

-MUSC134Group Guitar2(11/22)This course provides a group approach to progressive instruction, for beginning, advanced beginning and intermediate level guitarists.
-This course may be repeated for credit up to three times.HP
+MUSC134 Group Guitar2(11/22)This course provides a group approach to progressive instruction, for beginning, advanced beginning and intermediate level guitarists.
+This course may be repeated for credit up to three times.
+HP